nloui/paperless-mcp/README.md

 - The MCP API will be available at `POST /mcp` on the specified port.
 - Each request is handled statelessly, following the [StreamableHTTPServerTransport](https://github.com/modelcontextprotocol/typescript-sdk) pattern.
 - GET and DELETE requests to `/mcp` will return 405 Method Not Allowed.

+# Credits

+This project is a fork of [nloui/paperless-mcp](https://github.com/nloui/paperless-mcp).
+Many thanks to the original author for their work.
+Contributions and improvements may be returned upstream.